eloylp/decentra-chat/PAPER.md

 of acceptance regarding a specific message.
 Lets see an example:

 1. Alice: Hey Bob ! i am thinking on selling my car.
 Would you accept it for 10k $ ?
-2. Alice: Please think about it :)
+2. Alice: Please, think about it :)
 3. Bob: Hey Alice, looks like a good deal.
 I accept it.

 In the above example, Bob its interested in accepting the offer.
 In order to do that, instructs the application to